totalopenstation/totalopenstation/README.txt

 This is a task which is usually done by proprietary, dedicated and Windows™-only software, but TOPS is different by nature, because:

-- it is *free software* released under the GNU GPLv3 license;
+- it is *free/libre open source software*;
-- it works on *any* operating system, including mobile platforms like OpenMoko;
+- it works on *any* operating system where Python is available;
 - it is designed to support as many devices and formats as possible, all within the same program, opposed to having one program per device.